nazeehanimnaz/line-following-smart-fire-fighter/README.md

  <div align="justify">

 ## __WHAT IT DOES__

-   This is a line following smart fire fighter.
+This is a line following smart fire fighter. <br>
  - It acts as a line following robot (to follow a specific path).
  - It detects fire/flame.
  - When fire is detected, it stops and sprays water.

 <br>